-In this analysis walkthrough, you will investigate the clonality and diversity of lymphocytes within a non-small cell lung carcinoma sample, look at the distribution of clonotypes within two T cell phenotypes, and explore a well-conserved clonotype motif in gene expression data.
-For this tutorial, you need to download the latest versions of Loupe Browser and Loupe V(D)J Browser, in addition to downloading several data files:
+Part I: We will investigate the clonality and diversity of lymphocytes within a non-small cell lung carcinoma sample, look at the distribution of clonotypes within two T cell phenotypes, and explore a well-conserved clonotype motif in the gene expression data.

-If you're new to Loupe Browser, you may want to read the Loupe Browser tutorial before continuing.
+If you are new to Loupe Browser, read the Loupe Browser tutorial before continuing.
 For more information on how to set up integrated V(D)J and gene expression experiments, go back to the Single Cell V(D)J + 5′ Gene Expression overview.

-We have manually annotated this dataset using Loupe Browser, using gene markers (also saved with the dataset) to determine cell types.
-You can see large clusters of CD8+ cytotoxic T cells (red), CD4+ helper T Cells (orange), other T cells (yellow), B cells (green), and lung epithelial and basal cells (blue, dark blue).
+We have manually annotated this dataset in Loupe Browser, using gene markers (also saved with the dataset) to determine cell types.
+There are large clusters of CD8+ cytotoxic T cells (red), CD4+ helper T cells (orange), other T cells (yellow), B cells (green), lung epithelial, and basal cells (blue, dark blue).
 For more information on how to create cell types using gene markers, visit the Exploring Substructure tutorial in the Loupe Browser documentation.

 The sidebar dropdown menu has options to select all clonotypes in the active list and import or remove clonotype lists.
-It is possible to load multiple V(D)J files for a single gene expression file to look at T cell clonotypes, B cell clonotypes, and gene expression data all in the same view.
+It is possible to load multiple V(D)J files for a single Gene Expression file to look at T cell clonotypes, B cell clonotypes, and gene expression profiles, all in the same view.

-One key benefit of running an integrated gene expression and V(D)J experiment is the ability to associate phenotypes with clonotypes of interest.
+One key benefit of running an integrated 5' Gene Expression and V(D)J experiment is the ability to associate phenotypes with clonotypes of interest.
 There are several ways to do this in Loupe Browser.

 You can highlight the location of the cells of a single clonotype by clicking on the clonotype in the sidebar.
-The top clonotype, highlighted in dark blue, falls exclusively within the top right CD8+ cytotoxic T cell cluster, as shown below:
+The top clonotype, highlighted in dark blue on the tSNE plot, falls exclusively within the top right CD8+ cytotoxic T cell cluster, as shown below

-Clicking on the top few clonotypes shows the most abundant clonotypes here are often those of cytotoxic T cells.
+For this dataset, clicking on the top few clonotypes shows that the most abundant clonotypes here are often those of cytotoxic T cells.

 You can see there are a few expanded helper T cell clones as well.

-Finally, let's create a new cluster from the clonotypes themselves.
-MAIT cells (mucosal associated invariant T cells) are a subset of T cells that guard against microbial activity and infection, and have a semi-invariant TCR alpha chain, derived from the TRAV1-2 V gene and one of TRAJ12, TRAJ20, and TRAJ33 J gene segments.
-MAIT cells typically make up a small percentage of all T cells in a healthy donor.
-Let's put the MAIT cells into their own cluster within the Cell Types category.
+It is also possible to create new groups of cells based on the clonotypes.
+MAIT cells (mucosal-associated invariant T cells) are a small subset of T cells that guard against microbial activity and infections and have a semi-invariant TCR alpha chain, derived from the TRAV1-2 V gene and one of TRAJ12, TRAJ20, and TRAJ33 J gene segments.
+Here we will illustrate how to put the MAIT cells into their own cluster within the Cell Types category.